 A few weeks ago, I was rummaging through the memoir section of a secondhand bookstore when I came across an intriguing title: What I Talk About When I Talk About Running.
-As a runner, I’m fascinated by what compels others to submit themselves to the monotony of the solo endeavor.
+As a runner, I’m fascinated by what compels others to submit themselves to the monotony of the solo endeavour.
 This specific book, by acclaimed Japanese author Haruki Murakami, examines the intersection of writing and running.
 I immediately purchased it and proceeded to spend the next few days lapping up Murakami’s words like Gatorade on race day.
-I felt as though I had come across a kindred spirit.
+I had come across a kindred spirit.

 As he outlines the months leading to one of his runnings of the New York City Marathon (he’s done it multiple times), Murakami talks about a variety of subjects and frequently goes on anecdotal tangents.
 Perhaps the tangent I appreciated the most was when he shared his perspective on what he believes are the necessary qualities of a successful writer:

-“Do I have these qualities?”
-I couldn’t help but wonder.
-Of these variables, there are two that I do not worry about at all.
+Naturally I couldn’t help but wonder: “Do I have these qualities?”
+Of these variables, there are two that I do not worry about.
 But one characteristic continues to be elusive.

 Focus is the tough one for me.
 I am an easily distracted person predisposed to daydreaming and procrastination.
 Murakami describes focus as “the ability to concentrate all your limited talents on whatever’s critical at the moment.”
 If I am to succeed as a writer it will because I have found ways to enhance focus, to maximize concentration.